krishnamohanathota/CLOUD/azure/ReadMe.md

 - ARM provides a common deployment model for all the Azure resources.
 - ARM provides a common billing model for all the Azure resources.

+Azure Resource Manager provides several benefits:

+- You can deploy, manage, and monitor all the resources for your solution as a group, rather than handling these resources individually.
+- You can repeatedly deploy your solution throughout the development lifecycle and have confidence your resources are deployed in a consistent state.
+- You can manage your infrastructure through declarative templates rather than scripts.
+- You can define the dependencies between resources so they're deployed in the correct order.
+- You can apply access control to all services in your resource group because Role-Based Access Control (RBAC) is natively integrated into the management platform.
+- You can apply tags to resources to logically organize all the resources in your subscription.
+- You can clarify your organization's billing by viewing costs for a group of resources sharing the same tag.

 ![](images/arm/azure-arm1.png)

 ![](images/arm/azure-arm2.png)